Sarah-Alabdulwahab/Weather-EDA/README.md

 This project is a simple example of Exploratory Data Analysis (EDA) done on "Weather" data.

-First I started off by dropping the columns that I did not need and filling in the missing values, then I plotted the columns I had left.
+I started off by exploring the data, dropping the columns that I did not need, filling in the missing values, and then I plotted the columns I had left.
-Then, I applied linear regression and random forest classification on the dataset, then evaluated each model based on the metrics that are most commonly used for each model.
+After that, I performed linear regression and random forest classification, then evaluated the results based on the metrics that are most commonly used for each model.